 ACADEMIC CREDIT COURSES:

-There is a $5,250 annual family limit on tuition remission for faculty, staff, retirees and their spouses, domestic partners and dependent children.
+There is a $5,250 annual family limit on tuition remission for faculty, staff, bargaining unit members, retirees and their spouses, domestic partners and dependent children.
 Within the calendar year limit, dependents’ spending is limited to $2,625.
 A dependent child of two eligible JHU employees can receive a maximum benefit of $5,250 ($2,625 per employee) for the calendar year.

 Dependent children are eligible for 50% remission at the Carey Business School, School of Education, School of Nursing, Peabody, Arts and Sciences (Graduate AAP, Summer Pre-College and Undergraduate Programs) and Engineering (Graduate EPP, Summer Pre-College and Undergraduate Programs).
 For private instruction at Peabody, dependent children are eligible for 25% remission. $100 per term or $50 per quarter remission is available at all other schools.
 The tuition remission amount is up to the annual limit.

 The faculty, staff, or bargaining unit member is responsible for any spending that exceeds the limits, and for tuition costs for courses not completed (i.e., withdrawn or dropped).